 For an example of how to use dynamic columns, see the following example.

 The Dynamic Columns encoding channel supports binning for numeric and date fields.

-Data tables are also useful for showing precise data values, rather than comparing approximate values.
+Tables are also useful for showing precise data values, rather than comparing approximate values.
 Comparing approximate values is best done with a visual representation, instead of text.

-You can use data tables to show:
+You can use tables to show:

 The total cost to rent an apartment, including rent, cleaning fees, and security deposits organized by location and total area of the unit.

 Time spent working out and total calories burned during various exercises categorized by the type of exercise and time of day the exercised was performed.